 Who traditionally pays for the wedding in France?

-In traditional French weddings, the bride’s family typically covers most of the wedding costs, including the venue, ceremony, and meal, while the groom’s family is responsible for the reception and honeymoon.
+Traditionally, the bride’s family covers most costs, including venue, ceremony, and meal, while the groom’s family handles the reception and honeymoon.
+Today, couples and both families often share expenses.

 Why don’t French weddings have bridesmaids or groomsmen?

-In French weddings, there are no bridesmaids or groomsmen.
-Instead, couples have witnesses (témoins), who play an official role in the ceremony, making the event feel more personal and less formal.
+Instead of bridesmaids or groomsmen, French weddings have witnesses who play an official role in the ceremony, making the event more personal and less formal.